 - e.
 Annual Review of WSA.
 Because WSAs are typically submitted years before the facility goes into operation, the port's overall security picture may change significantly in that time.
 New port activities may commence, additional infrastructure may be added, or population densities may change.
-Also, plans for the facility itself may change, such as the redesign of piers or facility infrastructure, changes in the frequency or size of LNG carriers anticipated to call at the facility, etc. As part of the Commission Order, FERC normally includes a condition requiring an annual review of the WSA.
-Therefore, until the facility goes into operation, applicants should annually review and update the WSA if appropriate to reflect changing conditions.
-Once a LNG facility is in operation, security considerations will be reviewed in accordance with the requirements for the Facility Security Plan, per 33 CFR Part 105, and Area Maritime Security Plan, per 33 CFR Part 103.
-Enclosures (2) and (3) of this NVIC discuss the annual review of the WSA in greater detail. - 5.
+Also, plans for the facility itself may change, such as the redesign of piers or facility infrastructure, changes in the frequency or size of LNG carriers anticipated to call at the facility, etc. Until a facility begins operation, owners or operators must annually review their WSAs and submit a report to the COTP in accordance with 33 CFR 127.007.
+Additional information concerning the annual review is provided in enclosures (2) and (3). - 5.
 Operation.
 Once the applicant has satisfied all the conditions in the Commission Order required to be met prior to operation, FERC may issue a letter to the applicant authorizing operation of the facility.
 The first delivery of LNG is usually used for initial cool down of the LNG plant and piping systems and testing of associated equipment.
 The following activities can be expected to occur once the facility begins operation. - a.
 Notice of Arrival.
-In accordance with 33 CFR 160.206(d), the owner, agent, master, operator, or person in charge of a vessel arriving from a foreign port is responsible for submitting a Notice of Arrival (NOA) to the COTP 96-hours in advance of its arrival. - b.
+In accordance with 33 CFR 160.206(d), the owner, agent, master, operator, or person in charge of a vessel arriving from a foreign port is responsible for submitting a Notice of Arrival (NOA) to the COTP 96 hours in advance of its arrival. - b.
 LNG Vessel Boardings, Inspections, and Examinations.
 The COTP should ensure all vessels entering U.S. waters are safe and seaworthy and do not pose a threat to the safety and security of the port, the environment, the crew, or other vessels.
 Periodic boardings, inspections, or examinations will be performed on U.S. and foreign flagged vessels.
-For information related to vessel inspections refer to the Marine Safety Manual Volume II, Section D; and Section F, Chapter 4.
+For information related to vessel inspections refer to the Marine Safety Manual Volume II, Section D; and Section F, Chapter 4. - c.

-- c.
 Establishment of Safety and/or Security Zones.
 The Coast Guard may, when safety, security or other national interests dictate, establish certain Limited Access Areas (LAAs) to control access to, and movement within, areas under its jurisdiction.
 For information on safety and security zones refer to the Marine Safety Manual Volume VI, Chapter 1; 33 CFR 165.20; and 33 CFR 6.04-6. - d.
 LNG Facility Inspections.
 In accordance with 33 CFR Part 127 and 33 CFR Part 105, LNG facility operators should ensure that the COTP or his/her representative is allowed to make reasonable examinations to determine whether the facility meets the applicable requirements of the regulations.
 The Coast Guard will normally conduct annual facility inspections of all LNG facilities.
 In addition to the annual inspection, the Coast Guard may conduct spot-checks of the facility if deemed necessary. - e.
 LNG Transfer Monitors.
-In accordance with 33 CFR 127.011, LNG cargo transfer operations may be partly or entirely monitored by the Coast Guard at the direction of the COTP.
-Coast Guard personnel conducting cargo monitors should be familiar with the facility and the vessel involved in the cargo transfer.
-Prior to or during the transfer of cargo or vapor, Coast Guard personnel may conduct an inspection of the cargo systems of the facility and/or a spot check of the facility security.
-The scope and detail of this inspection will be thorough enough to satisfy the COTP that the vessel and facility are in compliance with all applicable regulations and that they are safe and secure for the intended operations. - 6.
-Additional Information. - a.
-Operational Guidance.
-Nothing in this Circular is intended to relieve the COTP of his/her responsibility to follow the Coast Guard's most current operational guidance, including the guidance for High Interest Vessels (HIVs) and Certain Dangerous Cargoes (CDCs), in determining the appropriate Coast Guard role in safe-guarding LNG marine traffic and LNG offload operations.
-COTPs having questions concerning current operational guidance should contact the Maritime Security Division at Coast Guard Headquarters, Commandant (CG-5322). - b.
-Multiple COTP Zones.
-In certain situations, operations associated with a LNG facility may involve multiple COTP zones.
-In such situations it is important for the involved COTPs to work together.
-WSAs which cover more than one COTP zone should be reviewed and validated by each COTP, with input from the appropriate stakeholder committees, to the extent the project applies to their respective zone.
-A joint LOR, signed by the involved COTPs should be issued to comply with 33 CFR 127.009. - c.
-International Borders.
-Coast Guard units considering proposals for LNG facilities in an area near an international border and which may be served by LNG tankers transiting the waters of a foreign nation should contact the Office of Operating and Environmental Standards (Commandant (CG-522)) and the Office of Maritime and International Law (Commandant (CG-094)) for assistance due to potential policy and legal implications that may be involved.
+In accordance with 33 CFR 127.011, LNG cargo transfer operations may be monitored in part or in their entirety by the Coast Guard at the direction of the COTP.
+Coast Guard personnel monitoring cargo transfer operations should be familiar with the facility and the vessel involved in the cargo transfer.
+Prior to or during the transfer of cargo or vapor, Coast Guard personnel may conduct an inspection of the marine transfer area of the facility and/or a spot check of the facility security.
+The scope and detail of this inspection will be thorough enough to satisfy the COTP that the vessel and facility are in compliance with all applicable regulations and that they are safe and secure for the intended operations.